arcticlimer/blog/notes/NixOS/gpu_passthrough.md

 - Download and Install [Scream Drivers](https://github.com/duncanthrax/scream/releases).
 - To make the driver use **IVSHMEM**, run from an elevated shell: `REG ADD HKLM\SYSTEM\CurrentControlSet\Services\Scream\Options /v UseIVSHMEM /t REG_DWORD /d 2`.

+> Note: If your box's sound doesn't work and the `scream-ivshmem` unit is running,
+> check the note in end of the [Scream + Bridged Network](#scream--bridged-network).

 You should now be able to hear the guest's audio on your host.

 ## Video support
 ### Looking Glass
-Looking glass enables us to view our box graphical output from our XServer session.
+Looking Glass enables us to view our box graphical output from our XServer session.

 #### Host Setup